trombik/roomPing/README.development.md

 export ESPPORT=/dev/ttyU0
 ```

-### `OTA` process

-1. The device check if it should update the firmware by requesting
-   `CONFIG_PROJECT_LATEST_APP_AVAILABLE`.
-2. If the status code of the request is 200, fetch a firmware at
-   `CONFIG_PROJECT_LATEST_APP_URL`.
-If not, sleep 60 sec.
-3. If the version of the fetched firmware is newer than the one of the running
-   firmware, start the `OTA` process.
-If not, sleep 60 sec.
-4. Repeat.

-`src/version.txt` contains version number.

 #### Generating self-signed certificates for HTTPS

 The `OTA` process fetches firmware over HTTPS.
 Create your own self-signed